fbpx

 There’s nothing more irritating than a relationship where every time you are telling someone something they are quick to jump into a “Me too” situation.
 Some people just have it in them.

-It’s even more irritating when they interrupt what you were trying to say.
+It’s even more irritating when they interrupt what you are trying to say.
 Whenever it happens it shows that the entire time they have been listening to you and trying to fit themselves in your scenario.
 This is a bad listening habit.
 Do not listen with the intent to respond, listen to understand.
 If you want to become a better listener you must learn to quiet your agenda and empathise with the other person wholly.
 If you must explain something similar that happened to you at least wait until the other person is done talking.
 In most cases, you will realise that your scenarios aren’t really the same.

 1. Ask more questions